Julie’s Bills — 2026 Legislative Session

 • Local Child Tax Credit: The federal and state Child Tax Credits have been impactful tools at fighting childhood poverty.
 The recently enacted Big Ugly Bill prevents many children from ever receiving the federal Child Tax Credit.
 This bill builds on my work on the Maryland Child Tax Credit by allowing counties to also offer a local tax credit to families with children who are in need.

-• Earned Income Tax Credit Study: The Earned income Tax Credit (EITC) is one of the most effective poverty tools in the U.S., yet roughly 15% of eligible Marylanders do not claim the credit.
-In 2022, I passed legislation that would have streamlined the process to get these residents their tax refunds.
-Unfortunately, implementation of this law has become impossible because of the Trump Administration’s changes in the IRS.
-This bill will delay implementation and in the meanwhile direct a study to evaluate recent and potential future efforts to increase uptake of the EITC.
+• Earned Income Tax Credit Study: The Earned Income Tax Credit (EITC) is one of the most effective anti-poverty tools in the U.S., yet roughly 15% of eligible Marylanders do not claim the credit.
+In 2022, I passed legislation that would streamline the process to get these residents their tax refunds.
+Unfortunately, implementation of this law has become impossible because of the Trump Administration’s changes in the IRS, necessitating a delay of the state targeted outreach program for a few years.
+In the meanwhile, this bill will direct a study to evaluate recent and potential future efforts to increase uptake of the EITC.
+(Passed the House)

 Child Care and Education